Summer /

 hunter freshman girls smiling

-"Choose from four different Summer Start courses in English, psychology, music, and geography.
+"Choose from eight different Summer Start courses in English, anthropology, geography, math, music, and psychology.
 Whatever course you choose, it's guaranteed to count towards your Hunter College undergraduate degree."

 Why Should I Apply to the Summer Start Program?